 When the Supreme Court was originally set up it had six members - two from Ontario, two from Quebec, and one each from New Brunswick and Nova Scotia.
 In 1949 the Court was increased to nine members, with one-third coming from Quebec and therefore familiar with their Civil Code - a different system of civil law: law that deals with private rights (property and the individual), as opposed to "criminal" law which involves crimes against the community.
 French civil law is written down, or statute law, as opposed to common law.civil law than the rest of Canada.

 The Supreme Court wasn't the last court of appeal, however, until 1949.
-Until then, Canadians who disagreed with Supreme Court decisions could take their appeal to the Judicial Committee of the Privy Council in England, as happened in the Persons Case.
+Until then, Canadians who disagreed with Supreme Court decisions could take their appeal to the Judicial Committee of the Privy Council in Britain, as happened in the Persons Case.